FrankMugagga/vet-clinic-database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please leave a like and share
+If you like this project please leave a like, share or contact me for a chat

 <p align="right">(<a href="#readme-top">back to top</a>)</p>